potatoqualitee/aitools/README.md

 ## Why aitools?

-The reason I built aitools is so that I wouldn't have to repeatedly do `claude --help` and `gemini --help` when I need to do something.
+The reason I built aitools is so that I wouldn't have to repeatedly do `claude --help` and `gemini --help` when I need to figure out how to do something in the CLI.
 I looked up those just once and then wrapped PowerShell around it.
 I also don't want to figure out how to install or update each of them.
 Now I just use a singular command, `Update-AITool` to update all of my agentic CLIs.

 | Without aitools                           | With aitools                        |
 | ----------------------------------------- | ----------------------------------- |